rshimizu63/rshimizu63/README.md

 ## Hi there 👋

+My name is Ryota Shimizu and I'm currently a sutdent of [University of Chicago, Masters in Computatonal Analysis and Public Policy](https://capp.uchicago.edu/).
+Also, I'm working at the Ministry of Finance in Japan, where I have been involved in budget, tax, economic security policy, and research on medical care.

+# My previos projects
+- [How do the world's critical mineral flow?](https://github.com/rshimizu63/interactive-project) (Ongoing): In this project, we can create a Sankey diagram showing the flows of mineral resources between countries using international trade data.
+The diagram is interactive, allowing users to choose any metal resource, year, and so on.
+This project allows users to grasp the full picture of mineral resource flows and analyze them in depth.
+-

 <!--
 **rshimizu63/rshimizu63** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.